Corliss Lamont Bookshelf

 Bertrand Russell wrote that, “Every friend of freedom ought to lay to heart what Corliss Lamont has to say.”
 For new readers, especially students, who are witnessing history being rapidly rewritten in ways that will fundamentally touch their lives, Russell's advice remains as timely and vital as ever.

 Aside from The Philosophy of Humanism, which was and continues to be his most popular and important work, eight other titles stand out from his extensive corpus.
-Presented here are descriptions of those titles, seven of which are currently available from online booksellers.
+Presented here are descriptions of those titles, several of which, as indicated below, are still currently in-print and available in new editions directly from Amazon.com.
+And while you're at Amazon.com, be sure to visit Amazon's Corliss Lamont Author Page.

 On this page: